andymaguo/Object-Detection_HelmetDetection/README.md

 The final step is to evaluate the trained model saved in `../output/` directory.
 There are two ways to evaluate, using *eval.py* to calculating the total accuracy, or using *object_detection_pic.py* to evaluate a single image.
 The following shows both two ways.

 ### Calculating MAP@n
-Use eval.py file and can evaluate using following command:
+Use *eval.py* file and evaluate using following command:

 ```
 python ../tensorflow/models/research/object_detection/eval.py \